ostracod/tractor-old/README.md

 Declares an argument of a function, struct, or union with name `<name>`.

-* In the case of an inline function, the argument will have the same type as the value passed during invocation.
-The argument value must conform to type `<type>`.
+* When referenced in the body of an inline function, the argument will have the same type as the item passed during invocation.
+The argument must conform to type `<type>`.
-* In the case of a non-inline function, the argument will have type `<type> & frameT & scopeT`.
+* When referenced in the body of a non-inline function, the argument will have type `<type> & frameT & scopeT`.
-* In the case of a struct or union, the argument will have type `<type> & compT & scopeT`.
+* When referenced in the body of a struct or union, the argument will have type `<type> & compT & scopeT`.

 **Struct statement:**